 Polo had a 2-way first-teamer in senior Justin Hicks at linebacker and offensive guard, with 2,000-yards rusher Zach Freeman, sophomore defensive end Wiley Martin, and senior defensive back Dalton Mills also on the first team.
 Martin and Hicks were unanimous choices on defense.

 Polo second-team honorees included junior running back Jonathan Shelton, junior offensive tackle Houston Stone, sophomore Jake Hicks at linebacker, and Freeman at defensive back.
 Panthers getting honorable mention were junior defensive tackle Dylan Fry, center Mason Misel, and junior Alex Johnson as punter.

 In the Missouri River Valley Conference-East, three Carrollton Trojans were selected either second-team or honorable mention on the all-conference team selected by coaches.

-Junior defensive lineman Jarrod Elliott and sophomore linebacker Luke Wozny were second-team picks, giving hope CHS won’t repeat this year’s winless season.
+Page 2 of 2 - Junior defensive lineman Jarrod Elliott and sophomore linebacker Luke Wozny were second-team picks, giving hope CHS won’t repeat this year’s winless season.